soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 ### Supervised users

 Before you start using supervision, you'll need to determine who will have their communications reviewed.
 In the policy, you'll use user email addresses to identify individuals or groups of people to supervise.
 Some examples of these groups are Office 365 Groups, Exchange-based distribution lists, and Microsoft Teams channels.
-You also have the ability to exclude specific users or groups from supervision that are included within a supervised group or a list of groups.
+You also can exclude specific users or groups from supervision that are included within a supervised group or a list of groups.

 > [!IMPORTANT]
 > All users monitored by supervision policies must have either an Office 365 Enterprise E3 license with the Advanced Compliance add-on or be included in an Office 365 Enterprise E5 subscription.
 If you don't have an existing Enterprise E5 plan and want to try supervision, you can [sign up for a trial of Office 365 Enterprise E5](https://go.microsoft.com/fwlink/p/?LinkID=698279).